stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 1. **Ensure** you've selected the correct options.
 2. **Create** your shiny new secure virtual network.

+## Create Database VM
-Then we create a virtual machine using our database image.
+Now we create a virtual machine using our database image.
 We start with the database as we follow the 2-tier architecture sructure.

-## Create Database VM
 Follow the usual **DATABASE** steps with these slight changes...

 ### --> Basics